StevenButtifint/dyslexia-assistive-application/README.md

 The application consists of a range of tools that are designed for users with dyslexia.
 The tools assist the user when completing other reading or writing tasks.
+The application consists of Python with Tkinter for the GUI.

 ---